jonathan-lemos/sicness/README.md

 	* USE
 	* BASE/NOBASE
 * The following compiler directives are partially supported:
-    * LTORG (does not place a new literal when out of pcrel/baserel range, fix AUTO-LTORG/LTORG-WORD)
+    * LTORG (does not place a new literal when out of pcrel/baserel range)
 	* EQU (does not interact with asterisk properly)
 	* \* (does not interact with EQU properly)